der-carnivore/BingAds-docs/BingAds/scripts/concepts/index.md

 >
 > The Scripts API, and documentation are subject to change.

-Learn about common patterns and conventions used in the Bing Ads Scripts environment.
+Learn about common patterns and conventions used by Bing Ads Scripts.

 - [Iterators](/bingads/scripts/concepts/iterators)
 - [Selectors](/bingads/scripts/concepts/selectors)